wesleytao/notes/plan.md

 ### Vacuum Practice

-Vacuums are trained 3x/week as part of your ab work.
+Vacuums are trained 3x/week as part of your ab work (included in Day 2 programming).
 Start with 3 holds of 15–20 seconds, build to 30–60 second holds.
 A tight vacuum during front and side poses is a massive visual advantage in MP — it makes your waist look smaller and your shoulders look wider.

 ---